 You’ll spend four days traveling from Darwin to Adelaide with stops in such beautiful locations as the historic Telegraph Station in Alice Springs, and Nitmiluk Gorge, where you can learn about its rich Indigenous history.
-You’ll also get to try out Australian cuisine and wines, all for about $2,500 per person.
+You’ll also get to try out Australian cuisine and wines, starting at about $3,695 per person.

 Rovos Rail, South Africa